alexmatros/UW-Notes/2A/CS 241E/CS 241E - Condensed Notes.md

 ## Context-Free Grammars
 - Context-free grammars define steps of breaking components down into smaller pieces
 - Context-free grammars support recursion
-- Given a context-free grammer, we can construct **parse trees** for words
+- Given a context-free grammar, we can construct **parse trees** for words
 - Formally, a **context-free grammar** is a 4-tuple $\langle V, \Sigma, P, S \rangle$ where:
 	- $V$ is a finite set of **non-terminal symbols**
 	- $\Sigma$ is a finite set of **terminal symbols** (the alphabet)